NamanBhat3/LoginAndRegistrationSystem/README.md

    - For Windows go to the official website of [MinGw(G++)](http://mingw-w64.org/) and go to the downloads section and select the text that says "MingW-W64-builds".
 Now click the link that says "Installation: Sourceforge" and the download will start.
 Double click on the executable and it will start the installation.
 Click on install, then click continue.
 When a new window appears named "MinGW Installation Manager" right click on the checkboxes with the names "mingw32-base-bin" and "mingw32-gcc-g++-bin" and click on mark for installation.
 Click the button that says Installation and then click apply changes and then apply.
 It will install gcc and g++ compilers.
      Note: On Windows set the environment variables to the path "C:/MinGW/bin".

-   - For Linux write the following commands in the terminal to install:
+   - For Linux write the following commands in the terminal to install g++:

      First update the package list with the latest version of g++ by running: